 Pricing must comply with Apple's guidelines.
 In the pricing step of the eBook Publishing Wizard, you can set any price for your eBook.
 Lulu will sell it at that price in the Lulu Marketplace.
 The iBookstore however, uses tiered pricing to standardize book prices.
 Lulu will automatically round your price to the nearest valid Apple pricing Tier in each currency.
 Apple’s pricing tiers vary by country.
 On the USA iBookstore the price must end in $.99, and cannot exceed $99.99 if you choose to sell.

-The Apple iBookstore operates under an Agency model, which means it retains 30% of all revenue from retail sales in the iBookstore.
+The Apple iBookstore operates under an Agency model, which means it retains 30% of revenue from retail sales in the iBookstore.
 The author receives 90% of the remaining revenue and Lulu receives 10%.

 Revenue from sales on the iBookstore will show up on your My Lulu > My Revenue page, just like printed book sales.
 They will follow the same rules as other projects.
 See: When are Creator Revenues Paid?